KyleBing/plates/CloudKit_Setup_Guide.md

 2. **Enable CloudKit**
    - Navigate to "Certificates, Identifiers & Profiles"
    - Select "Identifiers" from the left sidebar
-   - Find your app's identifier (com.taiwuict.Plates)
+   - Find your app's identifier (cn.kylebing.Plate)
    - Click on it to edit

 3. **Configure CloudKit Container**